Having the same website for many years can become unpractical for content, UX, speed, security, SEO, and other reasons.

 From an SEO POV, we need to revamp a site if we need to change the entire content theme to compete in a different niche.
 We don't have to change the template necessarily).
 Or inversely, we switch the template because we need a more efficient one for better SEO performance.
 Sometimes we do both tasks if it makes sense (for example optimize the speed).
 It is imperative to redo or audit the content when a website overhaul is scheduled.

 Typically, SEO costs are included in the redesign costs, and the final costs depend on how many pages we audit, revamp the content, and migrate.
-You may consider starting from $500 for 5-10 pages for a simple website to a few thousands of dollars for eCommerce sites or those with hundreds of pages.
+You may consider starting from $500 for 5-10 pages for a simple website to a few thousand dollars for eCommerce sites or those with hundreds of pages.
 As with all professions, when you try to save money by hiring cheap SEO migrations, you end up with issues that will cost you a lot of money to solve and maybe even see an irreversible loss of organic traffic and a significant gap in your revenue.

 The total time to revamp the SEO depends on how many pages we deal with.
 It takes from a week for small websites to a few weeks or two months for massive websites.
-The working steps are: niche research, old site technical audit, keyword mapping, landing page optimization, redirects, monitoring performance and fixing issues.
+The working steps are niche research, old site technical audit, keyword mapping, landing page optimization, redirects, monitoring performance, and fixing issues.